hyc-sg/Helios-public/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Bug Reporting Template for HELIOS Spiral Oven
 title: ''
-labels: ''
+labels: bug
 assignees: ''

 ---

+**Machine ID**
+SA0XX

 **Describe the bug**
 A clear and concise description of what the bug is.